 When you live on the streets, you just can’t see how you are going to do anything else with your life.
 It takes everything out of you to just survive.
 Gradually, depression, despair and embarrassment took hold.
 When I moved in with Turning Tides, it was the first time in a very long time that I felt safe and had a reason for living.

 We went from speedboats and holidays to living in a car for a year – it has been a difficult journey for us both.
 With the help of Turning Tides, who went above and beyond, we are on the right path to turning our lives around – and coming out stronger on the other side.
 They helped us out of what seemed inescapable.

 I am in a happier place now but it has always been difficult right from the start.
-My parents were were 14 and 16 years old when I was born and I was neglected.
-Throughout my life I’ve experienced every type institution – care homes, mental health services, prison, hospitals – but only Turning Tides managed to help me turn my life around.
+I was neglected growing up and throughout my life I’ve experienced every type institution – care homes, mental health services, prison, hospitals – but only Turning Tides managed to help me turn my life around.
 They never gave up on me.

 I left with my life in one suitcase – I never thought in a million years I would be homeless myself.
+But my life fell apart after my partner passed away.
 Turning Tides has saved my life.
 They gave me support, encouragement, made me feel safe and just gave me time to be.
 I will be forever thankful.